-Edmonton is the gateway to the North, and has been for many years.
+Edmontonis the gateway to the North, and has been for many years.
 First during the Klondike Gold Rush, then during the bush plane era, and then as the start of the Alaska highway.
-Edmonton’s 800,000 residents are in the middle of the bulk of Alberta’s oil & gas fields.
+Edmonton’s 1,300,000 residents (2017) are in the middle of the bulk of Alberta’s oil & gas fields.

 From Edmonton, the Yellowhead heads west and you pass the vast coal fields and neighbouring power plant at Wabamun.
-From that point, the highway movies through undulating farmland and bush country, before entering the Rocky mountains at Jasper.
+From that point, the highway movies through undulating farmland and bush country, throught the towns of Edson and Hintonbefore entering the Rocky Mountains at Jasper.
 The Jasper area is unique in the Rockies for its wide glacier-swept valleys, and a number of hotsprings and disappearing rivers (they actually are underground).
-You cross into Bridith Columbia over the Yellowhead Pass, the lowest pass over the Continental Divide.
+You cross into British Columbia over the Yellowhead Pass, the lowest pass over the Continental Divide.

 During the Klondike Gold Rush of 1898, many prospectors used Edmonton as their jumping-off point on a land route to the Yukon.
 It later became the main airstrip for bush planes and flat planes taking supplies and people into the arctic.
 During the Second World War, it became the starting point of the rushed-to-completion Alaskan Highway.